George Julnes Endowed Social Betterment Conference Award

 Frequently Asked Questions (FAQ)

-• Do I need to be the primary submitter of the paper proposal to be eligible for these awards?
-Yes.
-Note that you may have one or more co-authors, but you must be the lead author of the paper.
+• Do I need to be the primary submitter of the proposal to be eligible for these awards?
+You may be a co-author or the lead author but must lead your portion of the session.
+For example, if you are a part of a multi-paper session, you must be the lead presenter of one of the included papers.
+You may not only be a co-author.

 • I am submitting more than one proposal for this year’s conference.
 How do I indicate which proposal I would like to be considered for this award?
 During the application process you will be asked to provide the name of the proposal you wish to have considered.